How do parents and family members purchase athletic tickets?

 College can be challenging both academically and personally, but there are resources and services available to students to help them stay on track.
 Students first meet with their academic advisors during IntroDUCKtion.
 Advisors are there to make sure students are on track and get their academic questions answered.

-If students are looking for another type of academic support, the Teaching and Learning Center, is an office committed to helping students get the most out of their academic experience.
-The Teaching and Learning Center offers a variety of services to accomplish students' academic goals, including tutoring in math, writing, languages, sciences, and study skills.
-Students are encouraged to attend their professors office hours and meet with their professors should they have trouble with a specific class.
+If students are looking for another type of academic support, the Tutoring and Academic Engagement Center, is an office committed to helping students get the most out of their academic experience.
+The Tutoring and Academic Engagement Center offers a variety of services to accomplish students' academic goals, including tutoring in math, writing, languages, sciences, and study skills.
+Students are encouraged to attend their professors' office hours and meet with their professors should they have trouble with a specific class.

 How can I gain access to my student’s billing information?